1757-05-06 - Battle of Prague

 - The Austrian army deployed in order of battle.
-Charles supervised the deployment of the left wing and Field-Marshal Browne the one of the right wing.
+Charles supervised the deployment of the left wing and Field-Marshal Browne that of the right wing.
 Infantry was redeployed in 3 ranks instead of the usual 4.
 Soldiers then began, division by division, to cook their breakfast.

 - Schwerin made his junction with Frederick near the village of Prosek on the right bank of the Moldau, as planned.
 The Austrians did not try to impede their junction.

 Shortly after, the Austrian troops were ordered to take tents down.
 The order was followed by the left wing but Browne on the right wing preferred to leave tents and baggage as they were to save time and preserve order.
 Among the Austrian cavalry regiments many of the best soldiers were out foraging.
-Some managed to join their regiment in time for the battle some did not.
+Some managed to join their regiment in time for the battle, while others did not.
 The Austrian field artillery was still on the march.

 The Austrian army was initially deployed as follows: